Ocramius/ocramius.github.com/source/_posts/2014-12-11-roave-security-advisories-protect-against-composer-packages-with-security-issues.md

 </p>

 <p>
-    That's when I had the idea of just compiling a list of <code>conflict</code> versions from
+    That's why I had the idea of just compiling a list of <code>conflict</code> versions from
     <a href="https://github.com/FriendsOfPHP/security-advisories" target="_blank"></a> into a composer
     <a href="https://getcomposer.org/doc/04-schema.md#type" target="_blank">metapackage</a>.
 </p>